survivejs/react-book/manuscript/04_implementing_notes.md

 console.log(addTwo(6)); // 8
 ```

-We are using `bind` at `constructor` to get a small performance benefit.
-If we applied it on `render`, it would have to be applied per `render`.
+Using `bind` at `constructor` gives us a small performance benefit as opposed to binding at `render()`.
 I'll be using this convention unless it would additional effort through lifecycle hooks.
-In the future [property initializers](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) may solve this issue with neat syntax.
+In the future [property initializers](https://facebook.github.io/react/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) may solve this issue with a neat syntax.

 ## Editing Notes

 Our Notes list is almost useful now.
-It is a little unfortunate that even though we can add new items to the list, we cannot modify them.
-It is time to implement edit.

-A natural way to do this would be to allow the user to click an item.
-When an item is clicked, it would be replaced with an input control that would allow you to edit.
-After confirmed, the modification should remain there.
+We just need to implement editing and we're almost there.
+One simple way to achieve this is to detect click on a `Note` and then show an input containing its state.
+Then when editing has been confirmed we can turn it back to normal.

 This means we'll need to extend `Note` somehow and communicate possible changes to `App` so that it knows to update the data model.
 In addition `Note` needs to keep track of its edit state and show the correct element (div or input) based on that.